 But alas, it all ends up in the drain.
 There is no intelligent strike-back.
 No gruesome climax or grand escape.
 Even the intriguing inmates introduced are hastily dispensed.
 The show leaves you without a hint at how these colourful characters feel about the drugs.
 How much they loathed or depended on them.
 Whether they even needed to be in the story.

 Abnesti himself is dismissed in an anti-climax that’s amazingly lacking in fulfilment.
-The way this scene is presented, one could argue some sort of lyrical recompense was intended.
+The way this scene is presented, one could argue some sort of poetic recompense was intended.
 But again, with the sort of build-up going on, it’s just not what most viewers would be satisfied with, IMO.

 Or is it no more than the usual case of a splendid premise incorrectly explored?
 For a start, too much attention was lavished on Abnesti?

-I think it’s a mix of both.
+I feel it’s a mix of both.

 Check out my other snappy movie reviews.